 Even Timmy himself technically counts.
 He started off as a typical frustrated 10-year old, a bit of an outcast, and occasionally selfish.
 He always learned his lesson if he made a mistake, though, and only made wishes whenever they were issues crucial to his life.
 Then later he became more self-centered and wishing for stuff he wanted.
 Though season 6 and onward more or less reverted Timmy back to how he was in the first season.

 Timmy's parents are an interesting case.
 When the series first started, they were portrayed as tired and overworked from their jobs, but they still genuinely cared about their son.
 Their biggest crime was that they were more than willing to lie to Timmy so they could get time to themselves; however, they both seemed to learn their lesson in "Abra-Catastrophe."
-But then...something happened.
-As the series went on, we learn that Timmy's parents were expecting a girl (hence his pink hat), and in the infamous "It's a Wishful Life" episode, it's shown that Timmy's parents would have a child actress for a daughter and would be rich if Timmy had never existed.
-Then, both of Timmy's parents started making comments about how they could rent out his room if he went to military school, and even casually admit that they sometimes forget to feed Timmy.
-And that's not even getting into how Timmy's dad, like Cosmo, was turned into an idiotic Man Child.
-Sure, Timmy's parents have been able to deliver the occasional Crowning Moment of Heartwarming in later seasons, but there's no denying that somewhere along the line, they went from busy, albeit genuinely caring parents to borderline Abusive Parents who often cross the Dude, Not Funny! territory.
+But as the series went on, we learn that Timmy's parents were expecting a girl (hence his pink hat), and in the infamous "It's a Wishful Life" episode, it's shown that Timmy's parents would have a child actress for a daughter and would be rich if Timmy had never existed.
+Then, both of Timmy's parents started making comments about how they could rent out his room if he went to military school (even jumping on a trampoline at the thought of it), and even casually admit that they sometimes forget to feed Timmy.
+And that's not even getting into how Timmy's dad, like Cosmo, was turned into an idiotic Manchild.
+Sure, Timmy's parents have been able to deliver the occasional Heartwarming Moment in later seasons, but there's no denying that somewhere along the line, they went from busy, albeit genuinely caring parents to borderline Abusive Parents.

 Tom/Jerry: You talked!!